-The Home Club's foundation was to create business for the benefit of communities.
+The Home Club's foundation is to build a trusted community for the benefit of people and communities.

 The Home Club' Services to the Community is about supporting initiatives that are both already positively impacting many people’s lives within our Communities and assisting with the development of new initiatives as The Home Club promotes and supports collaboration, communication and widening impact by raising awareness of existing programmes.

 The Home Club connects organisations and individuals who, when combined, will become stronger, more conscious and respectful of each other, having a greater benefit to society.

 Ultimately, the goal is to enable a more socially mobile society to be inclusive and supportive to each Community and to develop a positive environment for everyone wanting to achieve more for their future and for the world around them.
 This applies not just to those of us today but also for future generations, and of all age groups regardless of ethnicity, gender, culture or background.

 In doing this, we will together, create a higher level of competitive advantage for UK in the International Commercial Markets, while accelerating the path to opportunity for everyone willing to work hard for a better future.

 Below is a walk through of The Home Club's opportunities, journey and intent and pledge to invest 50% of The Home Club's company gross profits to fund, Social Enterprises, THC Entrepreneurship Club, Seraphim Club, Phoenix Club, Justice on Appeal and Local Charity & Community Projects.

 Hear more on the Riverside Radio interview here and (interview on Seraphim Club Launch)